SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 She found out soon enough as Pinkie wrapped her hooves around her.

 Rarity hugged back.
-“That was… fun.”
+"That was… fun."

-“Anything is fun when I do it with you,” Pinkie replied.
+"Anything is fun when I do it with you," Pinkie replied.

 Rarity blushed in the darkness as the two mares enjoyed each other's embrace.

 Letting go of the hug, they got back into their seats.
 Pinkie turned the lights back on as both mares smiled at each other.

-Rarity was glad the waiter hadn’t showed up when they were under the table, but the thought did make her giggle.
+Rarity was glad the waiter hadn't showed up when they were under the table, but the thought did make her giggle.

 Pinkie tilted her head in a questioning way.
-“What’s got you giggling?” she asked.
+"What's got you giggling?" she asked.

-“I thought about what if the waiter showed up while we were under the table,” Rarity explained.
+"I thought about what if the waiter showed up while we were under the table," Rarity explained.

 Pinkie giggled.
-“Yea, they might have some questions.”
+"Yea, they might have some questions."

-“We should probably pick out our food,” Rarity said before she picked up her menu in her magic.
+"We should probably pick out our food," Rarity said before she picked up her menu in her magic.

-“Good idea,” Pinkie said as she looked over her own menu.
+"Good idea," Pinkie said as she looked over her own menu.

 Rarity took a moment to look over the menu.
 Nothing looked interesting to her.

-*I might get what Pinkie is having, I don’t know.*
+*I might get what Pinkie is having, I don't know.*

-“Is anything looking good to you?
-I’m not seeing anything jump out at me,” Rarity said, flipping her menu over.
+"Is anything looking good to you?
+I'm not seeing anything jump out at me," Rarity said, flipping her menu over.

-“I was thinking the tomato soup with grilled cheese sandwich looked good,” Pinkie answered.
+"I was thinking the tomato soup with grilled cheese sandwich looked good," Pinkie answered.

-*That’s Pinkie Pie for you, goes to a fancy restaurant and orders a grilled cheese sandwich.*
+*That's Pinkie Pie for you, goes to a fancy restaurant and orders a grilled cheese sandwich.*

-“I think I’ll get that too,” Rarity said.
+"I think I'll get that too," Rarity said.

-“Are you sure?
-You don’t have to get the same thing,” Pinkie said in a concerned tone.
+"Are you sure?
+You don't have to get the same thing," Pinkie said in a concerned tone.

-“I want to.
-I bet it will be great here,” Rarity said.
+"I want to.
+I bet it will be great here," Rarity said.

-“Okay,” Pinkie said.
+"Okay," Pinkie said.

 They both placed their menus at the end of the table and waited for the waiter.

 As they waited, Rarity filled the air.
-“You know, dēla means deliver, so the name means horse deliver hay.”
+"You know, dēla means deliver, so the name means horse deliver hay."

 Both mares shared a small chuckle at the restaurants name.

 Moments later the waiter showed up, knocking before opening the curtain.

 The waiter was a dark red earth pony mare, she had yellow eyes and a black mane.
-She said, “Hello, my name is Balance Trick and I will be your waiter.
-Do you know what you will be having this evening?”
+She said, "Hello, my name is Balance Trick and I will be your waiter.
+Do you know what you will be having this evening?"

-Pinkie said, “Yes, I would like a grilled cheese sandwich with tomato soup.”
+Pinkie said, "Yes, I would like a grilled cheese sandwich with tomato soup."

-Balance turned to Rarity and asked, “And for you, miss?”
+Balance turned to Rarity and asked, "And for you, miss?"

-“The same thing as her,” Rarity said, gesturing toward Pinkie.
+"The same thing as her," Rarity said, gesturing toward Pinkie.

-“What would you girls like to drink?”
+"What would you girls like to drink?"
 Balance asked.

-“I’ll have fruit punch,” Pinkie said.
+"I'll have fruit punch," Pinkie said.

-“I’ll have a cup of coffee, three cream, two sugar, please,” Rarity said.
+"I'll have a cup of coffee, three cream, two sugar, please," Rarity said.

-“Okay, I’ll have that right out for you,” Balance said before leaving, closing the curtain behind her.
+"Okay, I'll have that right out for you," Balance said before leaving, closing the curtain behind her.

 Rarity turned to Pinkie.
-“I guess now is probably a good time to talk about *us*.”
+"I guess now is probably a good time to talk about *us*."

-“What’s on your mind?”
+"What's on your mind?"
 Pinkie asked.

-“How do you want to be loved?
-I don’t know how to show you my love.
-I have a few guesses, but it would be nice to hear it from the horses mouth.”
+"How do you want to be loved?
+I don't know how to show you my love.
+I have a few guesses, but it would be nice to hear it from the horses mouth."

-Pinkie took a while to respond, eventually she answered, “Physical affection is probably my favorite, hugs, kisses.
-I’d love to cuddle you.” – Pinkie blushed – “I love any contact.
-After that, I would say, seeing your smile,” – Pinkie’s blush intensified – “it just makes me happy.
-And words, I love it when you say ‘I love you’, or call me pretty, it makes my day.”
+Pinkie took a while to respond, eventually she answered, "Physical affection is probably my favorite, hugs, kisses.
+I'd love to cuddle you." – Pinkie blushed – "I love any contact.
+After that, I would say, seeing your smile," – Pinkie's blush intensified – "it just makes me happy.
+And words, I love it when you say 'I love you', or call me pretty, it makes my day."

-“That‘s good to know, thank you.”
+"That's good to know, thank you."

-“What about you, how do you want to be loved?”
+"What about you, how do you want to be loved?"
 Pinkie asked.

-Rarity thought about it for a moment before she said, “I think words of affirmation is my favorite, ‘I love you’, ‘I missed you’, compliments, anything of the like.
+Rarity thought about it for a moment before she said, "I think words of affirmation is my favorite, 'I love you', 'I missed you', compliments, anything of the like.
 Second is physical touch, your hugs are the best, almost as good as your kisses.
-Might change to number one once we cuddle.” – Rarity blushed – “Physical presence is probably next, just being around you makes me happy,” Rarity said before she smiled.
+Might change to number one once we cuddle." – Rarity blushed – "Physical presence is probably next, just being around you makes me happy," Rarity said before she smiled.

-“I’ll be sure to remember that, cutie,” Pinkie said.
+"I'll be sure to remember that, cutie," Pinkie said.

 Rarity blushed harder.
-“Thanks.”
+"Thanks."